nessa01macias/AI-Translator/README.md

 ## Who can use it?

-Whether you're a student, professional, or language enthusiast, AI Translator simplifies language translation tasks.
+Whether you're a student, professional, or language enthusiast, Metropolia-Wide AI Translator simplifies language translation tasks.
 Try it out today, and experience the convenience of accurate and efficient translations.

 Note: This app is powered by advanced language models, ensuring high-quality translations.
 It's a handy tool for anyone dealing with Finnish and English languages.